msd921/msd921/README.md

 ### Hi,I'm Maxim 👋
+I graduated with a Bachelor's degree from the MEI 2023 Department of Industrial Electronics.
 At the moment I am an embedded engineer.
 Now I'm finishing my retraining as a Java developer.

-##🛠Techical Stack
+## 🛠 Technical Stack
-*
+* С/С++, Java
+* Spring Framework, Spring Boot, Spring Jdbctemplate
+* PostgreSQL, JUnit, Mockito, Tomcat, Maven
-*
+* Git, GitHub, GitLab

+### My projects
+* UniScheduleManager - a Spring Boot application that shows and sets the university schedule

+##
 <!--
 **msd921/msd921** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.